 Abstract:

 Host-parasite relationships are important components of ecological systems that influence the evolution of both hosts and parasites.
 High levels of ectoparasitic infections can disrupt host homeostasis, causing adverse effects on health and performance.
 However, the effects of natural ectoparasitic levels on host physiology are less understood, with most research designs implementing experimental or hormonal manipulations of hosts.
 In this study, we examined the interplay between tick parasitism and host characteristics on body condition and locomotor performance in Eastern fence lizards in natural settings.
-We found a higher prevalence of tick infections in male lizards relative to females, with larger males being more likely to experience tick infection.
-Infected lizards appear to exhibit an energetic trade-off between increased immune function and reduced locomotor performance, which is consistent with the immunocompetence-handicap hypothesis.
-Higher prevalence of tick infections in adult male lizards may be explained by age as well as the immunosuppressive effects of testosterone.
+We found a higher frequency of tick infections in male lizards relative to females, with larger males being more likely to experience tick infection.
+Infected lizards had reduced locomotor performance.
+Together this appears to be an energetic trade-off between increased immune function and reduced locomotor performance, which is consistent with the immunocompetence-handicap hypothesis.
+Higher numbers of ticks on adult male lizards may be explained by age as well as the immunosuppressive effects of testosterone.
 Tick infection did not appear to reduce overall body condition of lizard hosts.
 Our findings shed light on the interplay between ectoparasitic infection, host characteristics, and locomotor performance under natural conditions.
 Such insights are crucial for understanding host-parasite dynamics and determining the trade-offs for hosts within ecological contexts.

-Key words: immunocompetence-handicap hypothesis; sex; body size; locomotor performance; tick load
+Key words: immunocompetence-handicap hypothesis; sex; body size; locomotor performance; tick prevalence

 1| Introduction:

 Host-parasite relationships are a fundamental aspect of ecological systems and are shaped by the co-evolutionary trajectories of both hosts and parasites (Anderson & May, 1982; Minchella & Scott, 1991).
 Parasites exploit resources from their host and have the potential to disrupt behaviour and physiological function, which can ultimately compromise health, influencing survival and reproduction (Gordon, 1982; Veiga et al., 1998; Moore, 2002; Finnerty, Shine, & Brown, 2018).
+Host responses to parasites can be nuanced and influenced by life history traits, such as reproductive strategies (Moore & Wilson, 2002) or hormonal fluctuations across different life stages (Foo et al., 2017), which may dictate the degree of physiological investment in parasite defense mechanisms.
+While these interactions are often critical, they do not always translate into measurable impacts on host fitness (Paterson & Blouin-Demers, 2000; Conrad et al., 2023).
+This complexity of host-parasite dynamics highlights the need to consider a wide array of biological factors and ecological contexts to fully understand their impact on fitness consequences on hosts through time.